openhab/openhab-addons/bundles/org.openhab.binding.yamahareceiver/README.md

 To account for all variations a Yamaha thing setting got introduced: `Input mapping`.
 This allows to map the input value reported by the AVR after status update to the desired canonical value.

-Use the Paper UI to customize the setting for your particular AVR: `Paper UI > Configuration > Things > Edit > Yamaha Receiver XXX > Input mapping`.
+Use the UI to customize the setting for your particular AVR: `Things > Edit > Yamaha Receiver XXX > Input mapping`.
 For example, if your AVR returns `HDMI_1` for command `HDMI1` you can create such mapping list:

 `HDMI_1=HDMI1,HDMI 1=HDMI1,HDMI_2=HDMI2,HDMI 2=HDMI2`